 To promote good pet dental health, Richmond Hill Animal Hospital is offering free dental checkups to new and existing patients during February.
 Dr. Kadri is available to give personal advice on how to care for the pets’ teeth going forward.

-“And if the pet needs any work done, we’ll give 5% off all dental work scheduled during February as a result of the checkup,” says Dr. Kadri.
+“And if the pet needs any work done, we’ll give 10% off all dental work done at our surgery during February as a result of the checkup,” says Dr. Kadri.
 “The plan is to help pet owners get a clear picture of their dog or cat’s oral state and put together a daily dental program that can help to prevent future problems.”